Morgan Campbell

 • Qualitative Research Methodologies | Participatory Action-based Research

-I am currently working within the dynamic and diverse Inclusive Public Space project team.
+From 2021-2023 I worked within the dynamic and diverse Inclusive Public Space project team.
 IPS is a cross-country/city investigation into the social justice problems caused by city streets which exclude some pedestrians – particularly pedestrians whose circumstances mean that they do not meet general expectations about mobility or ability.
+Particularly exciting was engaging with the use of video and film as a both a research method and tool for communicating findings.

 Along with Greg Marsden, I am part of the e-drone project, focusing on understanding the potential governance implications of future logistic drone operations operating in shared airspace.